Alabama courts control child support agreements:

 These guidelines are based on the income shares model developed by the National Center for State Courts.
 They are founded on the premise that children should not be penalized as a result of the dissolution of the family unit but should continue to receive the same level of support that would have been available to them had the family unit remained intact.

-Each parent is required to submit forms filled out to illustrate to the court the income and expenses of each parent.
+To establish a child support agreement, each parent is required to submit forms that illustrate to the court the income and expenses of each parent.
 A portion of the adjusted total child support obligation is then ascribed to each parent based on his or her percentage share of the combined family income.

-Dianne Dunlap, Paralegal
+Dianne Dunlap, Family Law Paralegal